-- Students must complete one acute care experience, one outpatient musculoskeletal, and one neurological setting (either adult or pediatric population). - At least one of the four clinical education experiences needs to be in a fully bedded environment (e.g. acute care, long-term acute care, skilled nursing facility, inpatient rehab, etc.) - At least one of the four clinical education experiences needs to be in a fully outpatient environment (e.g. school system, private practice, hospital-owned outpatient, early intervention, home health care, etc.) - 1.
-Selection process for full-time clinical education experiences: - a.
-Students may only choose from clinical sites who offered placements. - b.
-After reviewing information in the CEIS database, discussions with the DCE, and careful self-reflection, students submit their requests via the Student Preference Form to provide input on their clinical(s) for the upcoming calendar year. - c.
-A computerized program randomly assigns students to clinic(s) with consideration towards student's requests via the Student Preference Form. - d.
-Students review clinical assignment(s) and will be provided a brief opportunity to trade for open clinical placements. - e.
+- Students must complete one acute care experience, one musculoskeletal, and one neurological setting (either adult or pediatric population). - At least one of the four clinical education experiences needs to be in a fully bedded environment (e.g. acute care, long-term acute care, skilled nursing facility, inpatient rehab) - At least one of the four clinical education experiences needs to be in a fully outpatient environment (e.g. school system, private practice, hospital-owned outpatient, early intervention, home health care) - L. Procedures to Select Clinics for Full-Time Clinical Education Experiences Students are provided an opportunity to communicate their personal interests and needs for their learning experiences during full-time clinical education.
+The following outlines the global process for selection: - 1.
+Students may only choose from clinical education sites that offered placements. - 2.
+Students may not return to a clinical education site where the student was previously employed or volunteered for at least 20 hours.
+Students will submit a list of locations to the DCE where they cannot be placed for clinical education experiences. - After reviewing information in Exxat, discussions with the DCE/ADCE/DCEassigned core faculty, and careful self-reflection, students submit their requests via the Student Preference Form to provide input on their clinical education site(s) for the upcoming calendar year. - 4.
+A computerized program randomly assigns students to clinic(s) with consideration towards student's requests via the Student Preference Form.
+The DCE/ADCE review placements to ensure graduation requirements are met and alignment exists between clinical education sites and student learners. - 5.
+Students review clinical assignment(s) and will be provided a brief opportunity to trade for open clinical placements. - 6.
 Students review their final clinic assignments and may appeal placements, as needed.
-Students will sign receipt of their assignments. - 2.
-Academic faculty review and approve all student placements prior to confirmation at the clinical site. - 3.
-The DCE will engage the student should a clinic be unable to confirm a placement or cancels. - 4.
-Students cannot change their clinical education site once it is confirmed by the clinic. - 5.
-Students will not contact the clinical site until notified by the DCE to initiate contact.
+Students will sign receipt of their assignments.